BrookJeynes/sftm/README.md

 ## Running
 Currently, there is an issue with the underlying library being used and debug output is printed to the terminal.
 This overwrites what's being rendered on the screen.
-The simply fix is to redirect output to something like `NUL`.
+The simple fix is to redirect output to `/dev/null`.

 ```bash
 ./sftm 2>/dev/null